 For more information on 1st year modules see here.

-Students on the 2nd year of their programme take 7 compulsory modules (each with a credit value of 0.5) and 1 elective module.
-The elective should normally follow on from the one taken in Year 1.
+Students on the 2nd year of their programme take 7 compulsory modules (each with a credit value of 0.5) and 1 minor module.
 Core modules are:

-- COMP2009 - Software Engineering and Human Computer Interaction (term 1)
+- COMP203P - Software Engineering and Human Computer Interaction (term 1)

 Term 3 'How to Change the World'